kimuraz/v-tw/README.md

 This project enables you to create UI components using tailwindcss, VueJS and bare html elements on templates.

+## Motivation

+I wanted to use TailwindCSS to make my own UI lib inside of an existing project, but it would make me develop a lot of custom components, then I though that if I could just insert tailwind classes on "native" HTML tags it would awesome.
+So, if you're developing an UI library using TailwindCSS and Vue, this might be useful for you.

 ## Installing

 To install the package: